gitpetr/Chi_app/README.markdown

   `$ brew install imagemagick`

-2) Change password in database.yml
+2) In config/ create database.yml from database.example.yml.
+Give a password in database.yml in test and development sections.

 3) To lauch app: